EstevanTH/lib_try-catch_signal_handling/README.md

 The C++ language provides the function `std::signal()` which allows to change the behavior when such signals are triggered.
 By using it, you can customize what happens.
 You can choose between **calling a handling function** (similar to interrupt), **ignoring the signal** (worthless if the signal is a CPU exception) or **going back to the default behavior** (simple crash).
 If you choose to call a function but do nothing special with it, the program will crash.

-*Well, I combined all of this to make a small library with a lightweight syntax, based on the well-known `try`-`catch` structure.*
+*Well, I combined all of this to make a small library with a lightweight syntax, based on the well-known `try`/`catch` structure.*

 With this library, you can make safer multithreaded applications (safely closing the thread instead of crashing application).
 You can save some data before closing (and avoid lost work).
 You can even continue the execution if you really know what you are doing!